knazran/rafiqGIFF/README.md

 # Rafiq - Your Islamic Finance Companion App

-A Chrome extension that highlights definitions to Islamic Finance terms while you are browsing.
+A browser extension that highlights definitions to Islamic Finance terms while you are browsing in Chrome.

 A submission for [GIFF2022](https://giffhackathon.com/).
 Team members are [Khairul Nazran](https://github.com/knazran), [Mujahid Anuar](https://github.com/mujahidfa), and [Fahim Aqil](https://github.com/fahimaqil).